quarkiverse/quarkiverse/docs/Home.md

 ## Project's Maven artifact `artifactId`s

-The project’s `artifactId` should start with the `quarkiverse-` prefix.
+The project’s `artifactId` should NOT start with `quarkus-`, recommendation is to use it as a prefix, i.e. `-quarkus` suffix.

 ## Root package name